 By the end of the afternoon both the Otago and Canterbury battalions were pinned down, trying to hold onto the ground they had gained.
 Total casualties were as high as fifty percent.
 The Germans were reinforcing the chateau.
 And it was snowing.

 Lance Corporal Cochrane was admitted to No. 3 N.Z.
-Field Ambulance and then to hospital where at some stage it seems that he managed to find a postcard of the Chateau to either keep or send as a souvenir.
+Field Ambulance and then to hospital.
+At some stage it seems that he managed to find a postcard of the Chateau to either keep for himself or send to someone as a souvenir.
 His war wasn’t quite over yet – he returned to the front line and was taken as a prisoner of war at Meteren in April 1918.
 By coincidence my great great uncle was also captured during that same action.
 Fortunately, both of them survived their time in captivity, dodged the influenza and returned to New Zealand after the war.

 I’m greatly indebted to Paul Reed at GreatWarPhotos for giving me permission to share the 1915 postcard showing the battle-scarred chateau.
-His site includes many fantastic images from the First World War and I look forward to seeing more of his content during the build up to the upcoming centenary.
+His site includes many fantastic images from the First World War.

 For further reading on the New Zealand attack at Polderhoek I recommend the Official History’s of the Otago Regiment, and the Canterbury Regiment both of which are available through the New Zealand Electronic Text Collection.
 Check out this excellent article at NZHistory.
-Also ‘New Zealand and the First World War: 1914 – 1919’ has just been published by Penguin, I haven’t had the opportunity to read it yet but look forward to doing so.
+I also recommend ‘New Zealand’s Western Front Campaign‘ (published after this article was initially written).

 © Lemuel Lyes